 here is nothing quite like fine silver.
-The looks and the feel stand alone against other types of silver.
-Working with fine silver is also extraordinary because it is a very expressive metal.
-And the nuances and details of our work end up printed in the piece of jewelry.
+The bright silver shine stands out and has a unique quality.
+Working with fine silver is also an unique experience because it is a expressive metal.
+And the details of our work are printed in the piece of jewelry.

 Yes, it is a soft metal, but remember, it's still metal.
 With years of wearing, the marks of time will be left, and that is all part of the experience of using fine silver.